Council Tax pays for the services in your area. Without this, we could not provide essential services or help those in need.

 Provide a signed lawful contract with you, with both of our signatures.

 Some residents consider that Council Tax is a legal contract and requires signatures indicating an agreement.
 As mentioned above, Council Tax is covered by statute, and a contract is not required.
-Therefore, any reference to the Companies Act, Contracts Act, Bills of Exchange Act or other acts regarding companies or contracts is irrelevant.
+Therefore, any reference to the Companies Act, Contracts Act, Bills of Exchange Act, common law or other acts regarding companies or contracts is irrelevant.

 A variation of this question is ‘Please provide evidence that I’ve agreed for you to lawfully collect an alleged debt from me.’